JohnBatmanMySlinky/PBRJ/README.md

         - Get reflections in back hallway looking nice and in general floor material
         - Wall material
         - use image texture!
+    - ~~Add matlab esque shape but with metaballs.
+Make a 2d grip of metaballs at evenly spaced intervals, preturb that grid and voila. i think.~~
 # Clean up
     - ~~Use y(::Spectrum) and dont hack with mean~~
     - remove duplicate world_to_X and X_to_world